julianchurchill/text-adventure/README.md

 =======

 * [FEATURE] Third save file alternative
-  * Actions (user and Item) use an ActionRecorder
+  * ActionRecorder, ActionReplayer, ActionHistory, ActionHistory[De]Serialiser
-  * On pause the ActionRecorder is serialised
+  * On pause the ActionHistorySerialiser is used to serialise the ActionHistory and the result is written to a file
-  * On resume the base model is loaded and the ActionRecorder serialisation is loadedinto an ActionReplayer which acts on the base model
+  * On resume the base model is loaded and the ActionHistoryDeserialiser is used to load the ActionHistory.
+An ActionReplayer is used to re-run the ActionHistory on the Model.
+  * On create ActionHistory and AcionRecorder are created and the ActionHistory is passed to the ActionRecorder which uses it to store the actions that occur.
+  * The ActionRecorder is passed to the ItemActionFactory which uses it to getRecordableItem(), getRecordableModel(), getRecordableLocation(), getRecordableExit(), getRecordableUserInventory() to wrap Items, and the Model before passing to the ItemActions it creates.
+  * A RecordableItem implements Item interface.
+It takes the Item to delegate to in the constructor along with the ActionRecorder.
+When changes are made to the Item it uses the ActionRecorder to record the details.
+  * The RecordableModel, Location, Exit and UserInventory work the same.
+RecordableModel also will return Locations wrapped in a RecordableLocation object after retrieving from the real Model.
+RecordableLocation likewise does the same for Exits.
+  * An ActionFactory is needed for user actions like Examine, TakeAnItem, ShowInventory.
+This needs to be passed to the Presenter and the other Actions that create actions.
+  * The ActionRecorder is passed to the ActionFactory to getRecordableItem(), getRecordableModel(), getRecordableLocation(), getRecordableExit(), getRecordableUserInventory() to wrap Items, and the Model before passing to the Actions it creates.

 * [FEATURE] Save file backwards compatibility alternative
   * Save current score, inventory content, exits visibility, item visibility, examined and used states, changed item descriptions and names, changed location descriptions and names, save file format version number